MegrajChauhan/DNSM/challanges.md

 The main purpose of this model was to try and mimic a biological neuron as closely as my knowledge allows and if my knowledge is correct then a biological neuron never waits for input connections, it just passes the signals if the signal has a certain strength.
 Thus, we will do the same and gamble on it.

+# Loop out of thin air
+An interesting observation.
+The cause is most likely some kind of flaw in the design but the result is interesting.
+An infinite loops pops out of nowhere once every few attempts, in most cases, once every 5 to 7 runs.
+For some reason the call list is never fully emptied and everything goes in circles.
+Most likely the cause is the creation of looped connections.

+## Only Solution
+Create something that will visualize all the connections for us.